 7. Shepard Fairey is a wanted man

 Fairey was busted more than 12 times for damage to public or private property.
-He actually just got arrested in Detroit upon his return from Europe for malicious destruction of property.
-Punishment for the offense carries up to five years in prison…
+In 2015 he was arrested in Detroit upon his return from Europe for malicious destruction of property.
+He was accused of causing more than $9,000 worth of damage in Detroit and punishment for these sorts of offenses come with up to five years in prison…

 8. Unexpected collaborations